wlqg1983/ReHRI_ReHRV_1.0/README.md

     In organelle genomes, especially mitochondrial genomes, there is a widespread phenomenon of genome recombination mediated by repetitive sequences (direct repeats and inverted repeats), which leads to the emergence of subconfigurations in the genomes.
-The MiRI software can utilize second- and third-generation sequencing data (reads) to explore the potentially existing subconfigurations within the main configuration of the genome.
+The ReHRI software can utilize second- and third-generation sequencing data (reads) to explore the potentially existing subconfigurations within the main configuration of the genome.
 Meanwhile, it calculates the probabilities of genome recombination mediated by different repetitive sequences based on the number of reads.
-The MiRIV software can draw genome maps before and after genome recombination to display the genomic structural variations.
+The ReHRV software can draw genome maps before and after genome recombination to display the genomic structural variations.
-    MiRI and MiRIV need to run in an environment with at least Ubuntu (v20.04) and conda (v23.5.2).
+    ReHRI and ReHRV need to run in an environment with at least Ubuntu (v20.04) and conda (v23.5.2).
 The tutorials for software installation and usage are as follows:

 **1. Install the software**

-    (1) Download and install the software from https://github.com/wlqg1983/MiRI_MiRIV_1.0/archive/refs/heads/main.zip
+    (1) Download and install the software from https://github.com/wlqg1983/ReHRI_ReHRV_1.0/archive/refs/heads/main.zip

-    unzip MiRI_MiRIV_1.0-main.zip
+    unzip ReHRI_ReHRV_1.0-main.zip
-    cd  MiRI_MiRIV_1.0-main
+    cd  ReHRI_ReHRV_1.0-main
-    conda env create -f  MiRI_MiRIV_1.0.yml
+    conda env create -f  ReHRI_ReHRV_1.0.yml
-    conda activate MiRI_MiRIV_1.0
+    conda activate ReHRI_ReHRV_1.0
     sh Install.sh
     rm Install.sh